sutoiku/puffin/docs/Query Proxy.md

 To achieve these goals, PuffinDB is architected around two main components:
 - A [DuckDB extension](Extension.md)
 - A cloud-side proxy operated by PuffinDB
+- A cloud-side query generator running on the vendor's cloud or the user's VPC (depending on IP protection requirements)

 The `puffindb` DuckDB extension is installed once by the end-user.
 From there, support for any number of query generators can be added from DuckDB's SQL API, using a public registry managed by PuffinDB.